mwrnd/notes/Vivado_XDMA_DDR4_Tutorial/README.md

 ![Bitstream Memory Configuration Constraints](img/Memory_Configuration_Constraints.png)

 Note all the external signal ports in the Block diagram.
-Read left-to-right.
-Left side has system inputs.
-Right side has system outputs and bidirectional IO.
+Left side has system inputs and signals that control your design.
+Right side has system outputs and bidirectional IO controlled by your design.

 ![Block Diagram External Signals](img/Block_Diagram_External_Signals.png)